-(B) The PCSA shall share information about PCSA services provided to children and families, including minor parents, who also receive assistance or services from the CDJFS.
-When sharing information with the CDJFS, the following information may be provided without consent of the family receiving services:
+(C) The PCSA shall share information about PCSA services provided to children and families, including minor parents, who also receive assistance or services from the CDJFS.
+If sharing information with the CDJFS, the following information may be provided without consent of the family receiving services:

 (1) Whether or not an assessment/investigation of child abuse or neglect has been initiated.

 (2) Services provided as a result of a PCSA assessment/investigation of child abuse or neglect.

 (3) General status of the health and safety of the child who is the subject of a report of child abuse or neglect.